richardm90/rmaliens/README.md

-# TODO

-* Update to the latest versions of ILEvator and noxDB

-Before building the project you need to update a couple of source files with the correct IP address and port for your IBM i server.

-* Update the IP address and port number in the `BASE_URL` constant in source file `/prj/rmaliens/cloud_mssql/src/person_d.rpgleinc`
-* Update the IP address and port number in the `HTTP_GET` statement in source file `/prj/rmaliens/cloud_mssql/sql/mssql_demo.sql`

 # Your IBM i

-In this project there are lots of references to `myibmi` both in this readme and witin the code.
+In this project there are lots of references to `myibmi` in this readme.
 This is the name of your IBM i.
 If you add `myibmi` to your hosts file and point it to your IBM i IP address the instructions and code will work out of the box.